pgimby/pjl-web/README.md

 ```

-##### _labItem.addEquipment(item)
+##### _LabItem.addEquipment(item)
-> Appends a new equipment item to an existing `_labItem` object's equipment list.
+> Appends a new equipment item to an existing `_LabItem` object's equipment list.
 Takes a valid equipment item dictionary as an argument.
 The dictionary must have keys for "id", "name", and "amount".
 These may be empty strings but they must exist.

 ```
-db = labDB("../labDB.xml")
+db = LabDB("../labDB.xml")

 lab = db.getLab(idnum=0001)

 new_item = {"id": "0001", "name": "Fluke multimeter", "amount": "1"}

+#optionally, an alternate equipment item may be specified
+new_item = {"id": "0001", "name": "Fluke multimeter", "amount": "1", "alt-id": "0106", "alt-name": "Philips multimeter"}

 lab.addEquipment(new_item)